Mo-way/awesome-aoip/contributing.md

 # Contribution Guidelines

+> TL;DR: Entry has to be actively maintained and awesome.
+Follow the existing style.

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

 ---

+Open an issue to start a discussion.

-Ensure your pull request adheres to the following guidelines:
+Ensure a pull request adheres to the following guidelines:

-- For now collect anything that's useful and actively maintained
+- Collect anything that's useful and actively maintained
-- Follow the style guide of awesome lists to keep things organised
+- Follow the style guide of awesome lists to keep things organized
-- Sort entries into the archive (awesume-but-inactive), when needed
+- Sort entries into the archive (awesome-but-inactive.md), when needed

 Thank you for your suggestions!